Facilitators

 Facilitator Role

-RIT 365 Facilitators are an essential piece to guiding our first-year students in making their RIT journey exceptional.
-Your primary role as an RIT 365 facilitator, is to guide dialogue conversations in each class.
+RIT 365 Facilitators are essential to guiding our first-year students toward an exceptional RIT journey.
+Your primary role as an RIT 365 facilitator is to guide engaging dialogue and support student connections.
 You will also guide first-year students through experiential learning cycles, called Plan-Do-Reflect cycles.
-By being an RIT 365 Facilitator, you not only help the journey of our first-year students, but participate in your own journey of developing connections, self-awareness, and valuable skills as a professional.
+By becoming an RIT 365 Facilitator, you will not only help the journey of our first-year students, but participate in your own journey of developing connections, self-awareness, and valuable skills as a professional.
 RIT 365 Facilitators create the space for our first-year students to:

-• Discover themselves as experts in their own values and experiences
+• Discover themselves as experts in their values and experiences

 • Explore crossroads and challenges as opportunities for growth

-• Acknowledge that understanding the diverse experiences of self and others is essential to forming an inclusive community
+• Understand that the diverse experiences of self as well as others are essential to forming an inclusive community

 Supporting First-Year Students

-• Co-facilitate a dialogue process through a Plan-Do-Reflect experiential learning cycle for 14 class meetings of 50 minutes, one per week
+• Co-facilitate a dialogue-based Plan-Do-Reflect experiential learning cycle during 14 class meetings of 50 minutes, one per week

-• Provide one-on-one 30 minute coaching sessions with each student in their class section throughout the semester
+• Provide one-on-one, 30-minute coaching sessions with each student in the class section throughout the semester

-• Attend, participate, and co-facilitate a community building session during the week prior to the start of classes
+• Attend, participate, and co-facilitate a community-building session during the week before the start of classes

 • Provide additional administrative and class support as needed

-• Provide support as needed to execute experiential activities within the course
+• Provide support as needed to complete experiential activities within the course.

-• Timely completion of administrative duties including completing coaching appointment notes, grading, early alert reporting, and other administrative communications
+• Timely completion of administrative duties including coaching appointment notes, grading, early alert reporting, and other administrative communications.

-Be enthusiastic about participating in a shared learning experience with students and a Co-facilitator in a non-traditional classroom environment
+Enthusiasm for participating in a shared learning experience with students and a co-facilitator in a non-traditional classroom environment.

 Peer Facilitator